Nevada Art by LaVonne LaTulip Vasick ~

 I am influenced by seasonal light and how it changes the appearance and atmosphere of each subject, altering textures and forms and layering complexity.
 I am attracted to the silent beauty of the snow.
 The challenge of capturing wildlife action is alluring, and I am similarly drawn to Nevada history and ranching scenes.

 La Vonne La Tulip Vasick lives with her husband, David, over the ridge from Lake Tahoe, nestled beneath the towering Sierra Nevada Mountains.
 In her home studio, which overlooks the ranching community in the Carson Valley, she is inspired to create original paintings.
-She then has a local professional Graphic's and offset printing company produce limited edition fine art giclée prints, exhibition-quality canvas and the designs are also made into collectable notecards.
-Her medium is watercolor and she is a versatile painter of unique impressionist landscapes, flora and wildlife.
+She then has her work digitally saved and professionally printed using only the finest quality German Etch paper and inks for her limited edition fine art giclée prints, exhibition-quality canvas.
+The designs are also made into collectable notecards by another local printer using highest quality paper stock and envelopes.
+Her medium is watercolor and she is a versatile painter of unique impressionist Nevada landscapes, flora, wildlife and lifestyle.

 “Lighting, atmosphere, and the expression of spirit and emotion are all critical elements to my work.
-I invite you to experience the majestic textures, atmoshphere, mood and lifestyle of the Sierra Nevada through an imaginative immersion into my impressionistic watercolor technique."
+I invite you to experience the majestic textures, atmosphere, mood and lifestyle of the Sierra Nevada through my impressionistic watercolor technique."

 I enjoy the challenge of painting the complex textures, forms, and patterns found in nature, such as the bark of trees, the perfect placement of petals, dust from the motion of horses, the atmosphere of a snowy day, and the color pallet of our western sunrises and sunsets.